-6. The currently designated polling place for the 5th Legislative District in Dutchess County is the Episcopal Church of St. John the Evangelist, located at 1114 River Road, Red Hook, it is in a relatively remote location; is inaccessible by public transportation; has inadequate and difficult parking; is in violation of the Americans With Disabilities Act; and-more important than ever, in this pandemic-is simply too small to accommodate voters, persons waiting to vote, poll workers, check-in tables, scanners and printers in a fashion that will permit social distancing.
+6. The currently designated polling place for the 5th Legislative District in Dutchess County is the Episcopal Church of St. John the Evangelist, located at 1114 River Road, Red Hook, New York 12571 (the "Church").

+7. The Church is inadequate as a polling place in every respect.
+As explained below, it is in a relatively remote location; is inaccessible by public transportation; has inadequate and difficult parking; is in violation of the Americans With Disabilities Act; and-more important than ever, in this pandemic-is simply too small to accommodate voters, persons waiting to vote, poll workers, check-in tables, scanners and printers in a fashion that will permit social distancing.